Myoxocephalus aenaeus: Distribution and habitat

-Myoxocephalus aenaeus is native to the northwest Atlantic, with a range extending from Belle Isle and the Gulf of Saint Lawrence to New Jersey.
+Myoxocephalus aenaeus is native to the northwest Atlantic Ocean, with a range extending from Belle Isle and the Gulf of Saint Lawrence to New Jersey.

 Reproduction and development

 Myoxocephalus aenaeus has a spawning season which begins in winter and extends into spring.
 Spawning begins in coastal waters and later occurs in offshore oceanic waters.
 The spawning in coastal waters has been reported to occur only in winter and early spring.
 Parts of the central Atlantic only allow for spawning times between February and May, but judging by larval presence in the Middle Atlantic Blight, spawning occurs there from March until June.